PouriaRouzrokh/YDRP.chat/commit_log.md

 # Commit History

+## commit 13 (4/12/2025 - 15:22)

+Updated the README.md to add "High-Level Understanding of Chat Functionality"

 ## commit 12 (4/12/2025 - 15:02)

 Added the base scripts for chat and fastapi but no tests ran yet.